Echo chamber (media): Offline communities

 Many offline communities are also segregated by political beliefs and cultural views.
 The echo chamber effect may prevent individuals from noticing changes in language and culture involving groups other than their own.
 Online echo chambers can sometimes influence an individual's willingness to participate in similar discussions offline.
 A 2016 study found that "Twitter users who felt their audience on Twitter agreed with their opinion were more willing to speak out on that issue in the workplace".

 Group polarization can occur as a result of growing echo chambers.
 The lack of external viewpoints and the presence of a majority of individuals sharing a similar opinion or narrative can lead to a more extreme belief set.
 Group polarisation can also aid the current of fake news and misinformation through social media platforms.
 This can extend to offline interactions, with data revealing that offline interactions can be as polarising as online interactions (Twitter), arguably due to social media-enabled debates being highly fragmented.

 Examples

-Echo chambers have existed in many forms, such as:
+Echo chambers have existed in many forms.
+Examples cited since the late 20th century include: